 Setting the Foundation

 Awakening all limitless potential of your mind, achieving all peace and happinessDiscovering Buddhism gives students a solid footing in the practice of Tibetan Mahayana Buddhism.
 This two-year course offers students an experiential taste of the Buddha’s teachings, retreat and practice experience, and the skills needed to make life most meaningful.
-Discovering Buddhism is offered in many FPMT centers worldwide, and is also available as a Homestudy Program or as an Online Course.
+Discovering Buddhism is offered online through the FPMT Online Center in many FPMT centers worldwide and as a Homestudy Program.